 East Stonehouse was transferred from the Devon County Constabulary to Plymouth Borough Police Force on November 8th 1914 and with it one Inspector, two Sergeants and 15 Constables.

 Mr Sowerby, who had been appointed Chief Constable and Chief Fire Officer in 1892, retired on March 31st 1917.
 He was, therefore, the senior officer during the amalgamation of the Plymouth force with that of Devonport and with the Stonehouse District of the Devon Constabulary.
 During his time in charge he had introduced women in to the Special Constables, whose main duty was to look after the morals of young girls in the streets at night.
 Mr Sowerby was succeeded by Mr Herbert Hards Sanders, who had previously been a Divisional Detective-Inspector at New Scotland Yard.

 On May 21st 1919 it was resolved by the Plymouth Borough Council that two policewomen be appointed.
-On June 18th Miss Audrey J Canney was appointed Inspector and the other officer was Isobel F Taylor.
+On June 18th Miss Awdrey Josephine Canney (1884-1955) was appointed Inspector and the other officer was Miss Isabel Frances Taylor (1885-1953).

 Police used the old Watch House on the Barbican as a Police Station from 1922.

 The Chief Constable reported on December 17th 1924 on the 'question of installing a telephone system by means of which the public and police on patrol can get quick and easy communication with the central police, fire and ambulance stations'.
 However, Police boxes were to be provided at: Compton, Laira (a large box!), South Devon Place (by Astor Playing Field), Tavistock Road (Stoke), Swilly Hospital, Millbridge and Pennycomequick.
 Boxes already authorised at Lyndhurst Road, Saint Budeaux, Ford, and Mount Gould Road.